 The combination of a steamy shower just before bed and a cool-mist humidifier throughout the night, will help your toddler sleep better.

-Honey is simple way help soothe your toddler’s though and ease their cough.
+Honey is a simple way help soothe your toddler’s though and ease their cough.

 Experts agree that over-the-counter preparations for cough in children are not effective and might carry the risk of adverse events.

 In addition, cough medicines are not recommended for any children under 6 years of age.

 Instead, there is a great selection of over-the-counter honey syrups that can get the job done.
 In fact, some of these honey syrups also contain other natural cough suppressants.

 For instance, Zarbee’s Naturals Children’s Cough Syrup with Dark Honey is a popular choice.